 The treatment plant must not discharge into ancient woodland.

 Treatment plants which discharge into a watercourse (river or stream)

 You must not discharge more than 5,000 litres per day into a watercourse.
-If you see the explanation here you are unlikely to exceed this on a domestic property.

 The treatment plant must not discharge within 500 metres of a Special Area of Conservation, Special Protection Area, Ramsar site, Biological Site of Scientific Interest, freshwater pearl mussel population, designated bathing water or protected shellfish water.
 Nor within 200 metres of an aquatic local nature reserve, or 50 metres of a chalk river or aquatic local wildlife site.

 The watercourse must be flowing at all times of year, not just in the winter.
 However, the watercourse may occasionally run dry in times of exceptionally dry weather.

 You must not discharge into an enclosed lake or pond.
 It must be a watercourse which has ‘flow’.

 When discharging into a watercourse, you must also discharge partially into a drainage field/land drainage within 10 metres of the watercourse, to aid with drainage during seasonal changes.